-Wells Fargo's profit beats on higher interest income
+Weakness in mortgage business clouds Wells Fargo's profit beat

 3 Min Read

-(Reuters) - Wells Fargo & Co (WFC.N) posted a better-than-expected quarterly profit as the third-largest U.S. bank by assets benefited from higher interest income and set aside less money to meet future loan losses.
+(Reuters) - Wells Fargo & Co (WFC.N) posted a better-than-expected quarterly profit, but revenue fell short of expectations as the lender's mortgage business continued to remain a dark spot.

+While higher interest rates have helped banks earn more on loans, borrowers have shied away from refinancing their loans, hurting mortgage business across the banking industry.

-Earlier in the day, JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N) also reported stronger-than-expected profits, partly helped by higher interest rates.
+Wells Fargo's shares were down 2.1 percent in premarket trading.
+Shares of JPMorgan Chase (JPM.N) and Citigroup (C.N), which also reported better-that-expected profits, were down about more than 2 percent.

+Mortgage banking was not the only drag.
+Wholesale banking was particularly weak, with non-interest income falling by 21 percent to $2.67 billion.

+The bank attributed the decline to the $290 million sale of a health benefit service business a year ago, as well as lower results from trading and principal investing.

-Wells Fargo's net interest income, a measure that reflects earnings relative to funding costs, rose 6.4 percent to $12.48 billion.
+However, it was not all gloom for the third-largest U.S. bank by assets.
+Net interest income, a measure that reflects earnings relative to funding costs, rose 6.4 percent to $12.48 billion.

-However, Wells Fargo's shares were down 1.8 percent in premarket trading as total operating revenue of $22.17 billion missed the estimate of $22.47 billion.

 The U.S. Federal Reserve raised interest rates for the second time this year in June, and indicated another possible hoist this year.